dw5/ffenmass/README.md

 # FFenmass

-FFenmass is a simple python utility to encode videos in directories and recreate them recursively, inspired by h265ize.
+FFenmass is a simple python utility to manipulate in directories and recreate them recursively, inspired by h265ize.

 ![Demo](example.gif)